 where The $t$ and $r$ curves in the $(\mathcal{U}_{-},\mathcal{V}_{-})$-plane are defined as

 Consequently, the metric in these ``+" or ``-" null-charts becomes

 where\footnote{The extreme cases ($Q=M$ and $Q>M$) of the RN metric are not considered here.}

 It is easy to check that the metric in ``$+$" (``$-$") null-coordinates is regular at the outer (inner) horizon $r_{+}$($r_{-})$.
 However, the coordinates fail \footnote{$dS^{2}_{RN}=0$ at $r=r_{-}$ ($r_{+}$) in the ``$+$" (``$-$") coordinates according to equation (\ref{Metric in + and -}).} at the inner (outer) horizon $r_{-}$ ($r_{+}$).
 Moreover, the metric in the ``$+$"-null coordinates is not asymptotically flat in agreement with the Schwarzschild induced metric defined on the hypersurfaces with fixed $\theta$ and $\phi$ in equation (\ref{schwardchild_Kruskal}), where the conformal factor approaches zero as $r\rightarrow\infty$.
 Nevertheless, global Kruskal coordinates could be built by combining these two definitions in (\ref{Definition of U and V +}, \ref{Definition of U and V -}) together (see e.g. the work of Carter\cite{carter_1966}, Hamilton\cite{hamilton_2020} Schindler\cite{Schindler_2018}, and Farshid \cite{soltani_2023}).
-Although they all managed to find regular metric across the horizon, still the metric is only $C^2$ in the former case.
+Although they all managed to find a regular metric across the horizon, yet the metric at maximum was only $C^2$.